deployphp/docs/api.md

 Ask the user to select from multiple key/value options and return an array.
 Multiselect enables selection of multiple comma separated choices.
-Default value will be used in quiet mode otherwise the first available choice will be accepted.
+The default value will be used in quiet mode, otherwise the first available choice will be accepted.

 ### askConfirmation